NYC’s children and families need your support more than ever. Learn more about the CCC Child Advocacy Fund.

 “Funding goes to police officers in the school system instead of alternate means of utilizing social workers or psychoanalytic workers to be able to support the needs that are happening in the school,” said Athenia.

-Though participants vary in their motivations for taking the CLC, Margarita hopes that the graduates come out of the CLC with “learning, awareness, and value-add for their experience.”
-CLC Co-Chair Marcy hopes the course has instilled an appreciation and appetite for more data, as well as the recognition of how great the need is.
+Though participants vary in their motivations for taking the course, CLC Co-Chair Margarita hopes that the graduates come out of the CLC with “learning, awareness, and value-add for their experience.”
+Marcy, the other Co-Chair, hopes the course has instilled an appreciation and appetite for more data, as well as the recognition of how great the need is.
 Above all, she hopes that participants have come out of it with an eye towards the systematic – that “in order for people to thrive, we have to understand racism, oppression, policy and data in our assessment.”

 For Athenia, the fact that the systems that the CLC discussed are no different from the systems that she was part of many years ago reinforced the importance of her work.